 These free services will offer you the lowest prices and supply you with multiple competing price quotes.
 You will know the best price before you visit the dealer.

-Hyundai has built a few driver-assist systems into the base model of its Tucson SUV.
-The SE trim, which is the entry-level model, has driver attention warning, lane keeping assist, and forward collision-avoidance assist.
-This last system can monitor the situation as well as mitigate it by applying pressure to the brakes, if this is deemed necessary to avoid an accident.
-The highest trim can detect the presence of pedestrians in addition to vehicles that the Tucson may be quickly approaching.
-Most trims have blind spot and rear cross-traffic warning, and the top two trims have 360-degree cameras.
+Hyundai has included several driver-assist systems in its base model of Tucson SUV, starting with driver attention warning, lane keeping assist and forward collision avoidance assist.
+This last system can monitor a situation as well as apply pressure to brakes if it is necessary in order to prevent an accident.
+Furthermore, higher trims can detect pedestrians as well as vehicles approaching quickly from behind.
+All trims include blind spot warning and rear cross traffic alert while top two models boast 360 degree cameras for 360-degree coverage.

-The base model of the Nissan Rogue has intelligent forward collision warning and automatic emergency braking with pedestrian detection.
-It has lane departure warning, too, so that drivers can be alerted when they're accidentally drifting out of their lanes.
-Notably, the Rogue's base model has standard blind spot monitoring, rear cross traffic alert, a rear sonar system to help with parking, and rear automatic braking.
-These can all greatly reduce the chances that a driver would accidentally back into another vehicle or change lanes at the wrong time.
+The base model of the Nissan Rogue features intelligent forward collision warning and automatic emergency braking with pedestrian detection.
+It also has lane departure warning so drivers are alerted when they accidentally drift out of their lane.
+Furthermore, standard features on this version include blind spot monitoring, rear cross traffic alert, a rear sonar system for parking assistance, and rear automatic braking - all designed to greatly reduce the chance that drivers would back into another car or change lanes at an inappropriate time.

 Which Has the Best Value?

-The mid-level options for the Nissan Rogue are the SV ($27,44) and SL ($32,100).
-The Platinum is the most sophisticated trim available, and it is priced at $35,530.
-This isn't an insignificant amount of money, but the cost is justified since this trim has the technology mentioned above, as well as a memory system for the driver's seat, leather seats, a dual panel panoramic moonroof, a heated steering wheel, and heated front and rear seats - making it a worthwhile investment!
+For the Nissan Rogue, mid-level options include the SV ($27,44) and SL ($32,100).
+The most sophisticated trim available is Platinum at $35,530; although this cost may seem steep at first glance, this trim boasts all of the technology mentioned above as well as leather seats, dual panel panoramic moonroof, heated steering wheel, heated front and rear seats - making it a worthwhile investment!

-People interested in the top-level trim of the Ultimate will be happy to find heated and ventilated front seats, heated rear seats, a panoramic sunroof, and adaptive cruise control.
-Overall, the trims of the two models are fairly comparable to each other, aside from minor differences between them, both models offer similar features.
+On the top-level Ultimate trim, customers will enjoy heated and ventilated front seats, heated rear seats, a panoramic sunroof, and adaptive cruise control.
+Apart from minor differences between them, both models offer similar features.

-Both of these SUVs are well built, reliable, and safe.
-They start out with very reasonable prices, so their lower trims can have a lot of appeal amongst customers concerned with their budgets.
-On the other hand, the higher trims of the Hyundai Tucson and Nissan Rogue are going to have many upscale elements that will make them feel like luxury models.
+Both these SUVs are well-crafted, reliable, and safe.
+Their lower trims begin at very reasonable prices so they may appeal to budget-conscious customers.
+On the other hand, the higher trims of both Hyundai Tucson and Nissan Rogue feature many upscale elements which will give them a feeling of luxury.

-In many regards, the Nissan Rogue comes out on top, but keep in mind that price and personal preferences are going to be important when people are making their final decisions.
+In many respects, the Nissan Rogue comes out on top; however, price and personal preferences should also be taken into consideration when people make their final decisions.